-Either party may terminate the lease agreement whenever there is a breach which, due to its gravity or consequences, renders the subsistence of the lease non-demandable of the other party.
+Either party may terminate the lease agreement whenever there is a breach which, due to its gravity or consequences, renders the subsistence of the lease non-demandable to the other party.

 In addition, the applicable Portuguese lease regulations establish a non-exhaustive list of cases of default justifying a landlord's decision to terminate the lease contract.
-The landlord's termination must be declared judicially except when based on the tenant's opposition to works ordered by public authorities or on a delay equal or higher than three months in the payment of the rent, charges, costs or expenses or delay for a period higher than eight days, in the rent payment, for more than four times, in a row or interpolated, in a period of 12 months with reference to each agreement.
+The landlord's termination must be declared judicially except when based on the tenant's opposition to works ordered by public authorities or on a delay equal to or higher than three months in the payment of the rent, charges, costs or expenses or delay for a period higher than eight days, in the rent payment, for more than four times, in a row or interpolated, in a period of 12 months with reference to each agreement.

-In case the tenant does not vacate the premises after lease termination, the landlord may resort to the National Lease Platform to obtain eviction.
+In the case where a tenant does not vacate the premises after lease termination, the landlord may resort to the Landlord and Tenant Desk (Balcão do Arrendatário e do Senhorio) to obtain eviction.

-Landlord's failure to perform works (if landlord is obliged to do these works) and if the omission compromises the habitability of the leased premises and, in general, the suitability of the leased premises for the use provided for in the contract, constitutes a breach that gives the tenant the right of termination.
+A landlord's failure to perform works (if the landlord is obliged to do these works) and if the omission compromises the habitability of the leased premises and, in general, the suitability of the leased premises for the use provided for in the contract, constitutes a breach that gives the tenant the right of termination.